sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_LG290P-Tilt/docs/hardware_overview.md

 	??? info "Tilt Compensation"
-		The IM19 IMU from Feyman (FMI) fuses MEMS sensor and GNSS RTK positioning data to deliver high-precision attitude measurement, with roll and pitch accurate to within 0.05 degrees.
+		The IM19 attitude module from Feyman (FMI) fuses MEMS IMU sensor data and GNSS RTK positioning to deliver high-precision attitude compensated measurements, with roll and pitch accurate to within 0.05 degrees.
 This kind of superb accuracy has widespread uses in industrial applications such as tilt RTK surveys (where RTK poles need not be held straight vertical as the IM19 can calculate a virtual digital level at any tilt angle), agriculture machine automation, and dead reckoning.

 		When configured, fed with the LG290P Pulse-Per-Second signal and NMEA GGA, RMC, and GST messages; once calibrated, the IM19 will output proprietary NMEA messages containing the compensated position and roll, pitch and yaw.
 By default, the LG290P `COM3` `TX` is linked to the IM19 `UART2` `RX` to carry the required NMEA messages.
 However, this can be changed via jumper links on the Flex Module, if necessary.